The Basics of Win-Zip

 Ok, so a lot has changed since I wrote my first Win-Zip tutorial.
-Win-Zip used to be free.
-And a little more user friendly.
-But I've also discovered that Windows can unzip files for you, without a special program.
+(You're probably going - what is Win-Zip?)
+Since then Windows caught up and most of your versions of Windows can unzip files for you, without a special program.
 So I'm re-writing this, trying to cover all the bases and explain the whole thing.

 If you want to digi-scrap, you will need to un-zip files.
 If you've never done this before, don't worry -- it's not as scary as it seems.